Georgia eviction laws

 After successfully filing the complaint, either a magistrate’s judge or clerk may issue the summons and serve them to the tenant.

 After being served an affidavit, the tenant will have to respond within seven days.
-If they don’t, the court will rule in your favor by offering a default judgment.
+If they don’t, the court will rule in the landlord's favor by offering a default judgment.

-If the tenant does file an answer with the court, the court will set a hearing date.
-Common tenant eviction defenses to evictions include:
+If the tenant does file an answer with the court after recieving their summons, the court will set a court hearing date.
+The tenant may claim that the eviction is unwarranted.
+Common tenant defenses to evictions include:

 • The landlord discriminated against the tenant on the basis of their race, color, nationality, or any other protected class.